ESL Activities

 Word Categories Games & Activities for English Learners

 If you’re looking for some ESL games and activities for word categories, then you’re certainly in the right place.
-Keep on reading for the top 15 that are engaging, interactive and student-centred and can be used for vocabulary categories (jobs, animals, etc.) or various kinds of grammar (past tense verbs, adjectives, etc.).
+Keep on reading for activities and games that are engaging, interactive and student-centred and can be used for vocabulary categories (jobs, animals, etc.) or various kinds of grammar (past tense verbs, adjectives, etc.).

 word-categories-games